Mandalay Region Myanmar Travel Guide

 Remove shoes and socks before entering pagoda compounds, monasteries, and homes.
 Dress modestly (shoulders and knees covered).

-Being aware of these distinctions can lead to a more enriching and constructive travel experience for you and the residents.
+Being aware of these distinctions can lead to a more enriching and constructive travel experience for you and also the residents.

 A few words in Burmese show respect and create access to friendly interactions.